abhimanyudogra/TARS/README.md

 TARS is a mini-robot that navigates using either manual control or artificial intelligence.

 # Capabilities
 TARS can search for destination using various search algorithms like DFS, BFS, A Star et cetera.
-The software also consists of a simple visual UI that allows user to congifure, deploy and track the movement on a simulated radar.
+The software also consists of a simple visual UI that allows user to configure, deploy and track the movement on a simulated radar.

 # Config
 Raspberry Pi Model B 512 MB  <br />